humanmade/altis-cms/docs/block-editor.md

 By default, reusable blocks are somewhat hidden and can only be accessed from a submenu item in the block editor.
 With Altis Reusable Blocks, however, reusable blocks are upgraded to first-party citizens in the admin area.

-Like for every other content type, the admin menu on the left now contains a dedicated submenu for reusable blocks, offering shortcuts to see all existing reusable blocks, to create a new reusable block, and to see and manage categories, as well as any other publicly available taxonomy registered for reusable blocks.
+As with every other content type, the admin menu on the left contains a dedicated submenu for reusable blocks, offering shortcuts to see all existing reusable blocks, to create a new reusable block, and to see and manage categories, as well as any other publicly available taxonomy registered for reusable blocks.
 Also, the admin bar at the top now contains a shortcut to create a new reusable block, just like it is possible to do for posts, media, pages or users.

 #### Categories